 Take out a sheet of paper and jot down everything that stresses you out about moving.
-(See this list of six major factors of moving stress, if you need a place to start.)
 The simple act of writing your stress points should feel somewhat cathartic.
 Then, explore each point and figure out if there is a way to alleviate some of the issues.

 One factor you write may be Packing.